A group of undergraduate students in lab coats work in a lab

 At CNRS the funding will be for a three-year studentship.
 Funds will include mobility costs for visits to London for the project over three years.

-At Imperial, at least 75% of the funding for the three-year studentship must be allocated by the Imperial PI’s department or other funder (eg CDTs, DTPs, or other research groups, external funding).
-The central College will contribute 25% of the studentship plus mobility (approx. £24,000 total) per three-year project.
-These funds can be used to pay for 25% of the tuition and stipend, or as a studentship top-up for other uses, e.g for mobility, consumables, or other related costs to support the project.
-Given that co-investment is required to apply, Imperial applicants must submit confirmation (an email is sufficient) of funding for at least 75% of a studentship from the person who is responsible for the funding source of the studentship e.g if using a department studentship allocation then submit a note from the HoD or similar, if using a CDT studentship then submit a note from the Imperial CDT lead, etc.
+At Imperial, 50% of the funding for the three-year studentship (Home fee + UKRI London stipend) is allocated centrally, and additional funding is provided for mobility.
+The remaining 50% of the studentship must be allocated by the Imperial PI’s department or other funder (eg CDTs, DTPs, or other research groups, external funding).
+If a PI has more than 50% of the funding to contribute, then anything not needed for the studentship can be used for additional mobility, consumables, or other related costs to support the project.
+Given that 50% co-investment is required to apply, Imperial applicants must submit confirmation (an email is sufficient) of funding for 50% of a studentship from the person who is responsible for the funding source of the studentship e.g if using a department studentship allocation then submit a note from the HoD or similar, if using a CDT studentship then submit a note from the Imperial CDT lead, if industry funding, a note from the relevant person at Imperial or the industry partner, etc.

 Number of awards

-Up to five projects are expected to be funded jointly by Imperial & CNRS.
+Up to three projects are expected to be funded jointly by Imperial & CNRS.
+Particular attention will be paid to projects addressing the three challenge areas/pillars of the IRC: health, sustainability, connectivity.

 Support period